-Once the PBR credit rating is determined for each asset, the baseline default cost is a table "look-up" based on the PBR credit rating and the weighted average life of the asset.
+Once the PBR credit rating is determined for each asset, the baseline default cost is a table "look-up" based on the PBR credit rating and the WAL of the asset.

-Q11.25: What is the purpose of the Spread Related Factor, and how is it used to determine asset default rates?
+Q 11.26: What is the purpose of the spread related factor, and how is it used to determine asset default rates?

-A: The purpose is to incorporate in the default cost the impact of current market spreads (i.e., spreads over Treasuries) on the valuation date, based on the premise that a portion of the difference between the current spread and historical spreads represents near term expected default experience (could be a positive or a negative adjustment).
+A: The purpose is to incorporate in the default cost the impact of current market spreads (i.e., spreads over Treasuries) on the valuation date, based on the premise that a portion of the difference between the current spread and historical spreads represents near-term expected default experience (could be a positive or a negative adjustment).